Moto g stylus 5G (2024) vs Samsung Galaxy A25 5G

 Frequently Asked Questions

-Moto g stylus 5G (2024) excels if you value significantly upgraded 6.7-inch poled display with 120hz refresh rate.
-Samsung Galaxy A25 5G is better if you prioritize class-leading 120hz super amoled display (1,000 nits).
-Pick based on your budget and daily use.
+Moto g stylus 5G (2024) is the better choice if you prioritize significantly upgraded 6.7-inch poled display with 120hz refresh rate.
+Samsung Galaxy A25 5G wins if you value class-leading 120hz super amoled display (1,000 nits).
+Both are rated highly (4.5★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure